 We have actually not stayed at the Hotel Indigo, but the location is ideal – and the reviews are outstanding!
 The chic hotel is located just a 5-minute walk to Union Station A Line (which connects the city to the airport) – but guests really love it for the stylish ambiance!
 Find out more!

 Although we prefer to stay in private accommodations, budget and solo travelers may enjoy staying in hostels – and Hostel Fish in LoDo gets rave reviews!
 In addition to the superb location, the fashionable hostel features on on-site bar, dorm rooms and a shared kitchen.
 Additionally, they host organized activities.
 Check rates!

 What To Pack for Your Trip to Denver

-We have a few specific tips for things to pack for your Denver trip – and you can find all of our packing advice on our Packing List page.
+We have a few specific tips for things to pack for your Denver trip – and you can find all the best packing advice on our Ultimate Packing List!

 Denver is called the Mile High City because it is, in fact, located one mile above sea level.
 Being at such a high elevation means that sunny days are hot and nights are cool.
 Trust us, you will want to bring a hoodie or jacket – even when visiting in the summer.

 Depending on the time of year of your trip, you will want to be prepared for the elements.
 Don’t forget a warm hat for the winter, a packable rain jacket for the spring, sunscreen for the summer and a lightweight jacket for the autumn!

 Denver is a great city to explore on foot – so be sure to pack a comfortable pair of city walking shoes!
 Skechers or casual Columbia shoes are great for the city – and will be alright for some hikes in Boulder (but if you plan on a more extensive hike, you will want hiking shoes!).
 Kris wears his Merrell trail shoes for both city and trail walking.